shanik1320/Password_Generator/README.md

 ![Image description](password_generator.png)

 ## How does it work
-### When clicking the Generate Password button there is series of question that you are going to be asked.
+### When clicking the Generate Password button there is series of questions that you are going to be asked.
 ### For example:

 * How many characters do you want the password to have?
 The characters must be between 8 and 120.